Submissions

 Multiplication ‘×’.
 The multiplication sign × is not to be confused with the letter x.

-Title: Centered, Bold font.
+Title: Centered, Bold font, in sentence case.

 +Names of Author(s): Centered.